UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 A 'no' is more suitable for users comfortable with a terminal and works smoothly.

-???- question "How does the Bianca remote desktop look like?"
+???- question "What does the Bianca remote desktop look like?"

     One can pick multiple remote desktop environments, such as GNOME and XFCE (and KDE, don't pick KDE!).